Euterpe: Mythology

 Along with her sister Muses, Euterpe was believed to have lived on Mount Olympus where she and her sisters entertained their father and the other Olympian gods with their great artistry.
 Later on, tradition also placed them on Mount Helicon in Boeotia where there was a major cult center to the goddesses, or on Mount Parnassus where the Castalian spring was a favorite destination for poets and artists.

 Some people believe that she invented the aulos or double-flute, though most mythographers credit Marsyas or Athena with its invention.
 Some say she also invented other wind instruments.
 Euterpe is often depicted holding a flute in artistic renditions of her.

-Pindar and other sources (the author of the Bibliotheca, and Servius), describe the Thracian king Rhesus, who appears in the Iliad, as son of Euterpe and the river-god Strymon; Homer calls him son of Eioneus.
+Pindar and other sources (the author of the Bibliotheca and Servius) describe the Thracian king Rhesus, who appears in the Iliad, as son of Euterpe and the river-god Strymon; Homer calls him son of Eioneus.

 Functions

 Euterpe's role, alongside her sisters, was to entertain the gods on Mount Olympus.
-She inspired the development of liberal and fine arts in Ancient Greece, serving as an inspiration to poets, dramatists, and authors such as Homer.
+She was said to have sparked the development of liberal and fine arts in Ancient Greece, serving as an inspiration to poets, dramatists, and authors such as Homer.

-Traditionally, musicians would invoke Euterpe to inspire, guide and assist them in their compositions.
+Traditionally, musicians would invoke Euterpe to inspire, guide, and assist them in their compositions.
 Such petitions might take the form of a prayer for divine inspiration from the muse.